helleworldGIT/SASS-Light-Dark-theme/README.md

 Inside the main.scss file you will find a key variable named "$theme".
 This variable only allows 2 values: dark, light.
 Depending in which one you use, the color variables will change to display a 'Light mode' or a 'Dark mode'.

+## How it is structured

+This project has 2 level-design-styles as I call them.
+First level include positions, fonts, font-sizes, etc., every style that doesn't need a color variable.
+These styles are global and inside mixins.

+Second level design styles involve only color variables and they are the key why Light/Dark mode work.

 ## The @if directive in SASS

 You can use this directive for any purpose you have in mind.
 I used it to build this easy-and-fast project of a Dark/Light theme.
 It usually depends in the value of a variable.
 It is **a must** to define the allowed values of the variables you'll be using in the @if directive condition.